cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-external-table.md

 FORMAT 'text' (delimiter ',' null '\'\'\'\'' )
 ```

-ESCAPE
+**`ESCAPE`**

-:   Specifies the single character that is used for C escape sequences (such as `\n`,`\t`,`\100`, and so on) and for escaping data characters that might otherwise be taken as row or column delimiters.
+Specifies the single character that is used for C escape sequences (such as `\n`,`\t`,`\100`, and so on) and for escaping data characters that might otherwise be taken as row or column delimiters.
 Make sure to choose an escape character that is not used anywhere in your actual column data.
 The default escape character is a `\` (backslash) for text-formatted files and a `"` (double quote) for csv-formatted files, however it is possible to specify another character to represent an escape.
 It is also possible to deactivate escaping in text-formatted files by specifying the value `'OFF'` as the escape value.
 This is very useful for data such as text-formatted web log data that has many embedded backslashes that are not intended to be escapes.

-NEWLINE
+**`NEWLINE`**

-:   Specifies the newline used in your data files – `LF` (Line feed, 0x0A), `CR` (Carriage return, 0x0D), or `CRLF` (Carriage return plus line feed, 0x0D 0x0A).
+Specifies the newline used in your data files – `LF` (Line feed, 0x0A), `CR` (Carriage return, 0x0D), or `CRLF` (Carriage return plus line feed, 0x0D 0x0A).
 If not specified, a Cloudberry Database segment will detect the newline type by looking at the first row of data it receives and using the first newline type encountered.

-HEADER
+**`HEADER`**

-:   For readable external tables, specifies that the first line in the data file(s) is a header row (contains the names of the table columns) and should not be included as data for the table.
+For readable external tables, specifies that the first line in the data file(s) is a header row (contains the names of the table columns) and should not be included as data for the table.
 If using multiple data source files, all files must have a header row.

 :   For the `s3` protocol, the column names in the header row cannot contain a newline character (`\n`) or a carriage return (`\r`).

 :   The `pxf` protocol does not support the `HEADER` formatting option.

-QUOTE
+**`QUOTE`**

-:   Specifies the quotation character for `CSV` mode.
+Specifies the quotation character for `CSV` mode.
 The default is double-quote (`"`).

 FORCE NOT NULL
 :   In `CSV` mode, processes each specified column as though it were quoted and hence not a `NULL` value.
 For the default null string in `CSV` mode (nothing between two delimiters), this causes missing values to be evaluated as zero-length strings.